Not quite such a blue moon. Why Omega is not the only moon watch

 So, yes Omega was the official watch purchased by NASA but many of the Apollo astronauts wore their own watches on missions and Rolex GMT-Masters were certainly flown and used on the surface of the moon.

 I won’t deny that Omega’s connection to the moon missions is important.
 But, I think that Rolex may really be the most important watch worn in space: Jack Swigert wore his GMT-Master on the ill fated Apollo 13 mission.
 It was this watch that was used to time the critical engine burn that got all three astronauts back to earth safely after their craft suffered an explosion and was crippled.
 He presented that watch to Rolex and today it still sits in the Rolex museum in Geneva with a personal note thanking his long time friend, Rolex Director Rene Paul Jeanneret for allowing him to ‘Always be on time’.
-An great understatement of Rolex’s importance to the space program would be hard to find!
+An greater understatement of Rolex’s importance to the space program would be hard to find!

 Dr Edgar Mitchell winds up two Rolex GMT-Masters prior to going to the moon on Apollo 14.
 He took them both to the moon and wore one GMT-Master on the surface of the moon.https://www.martinskeet.com/services-for-rolex-buyers-dealers